-Teenagers who want to help shape Albuquerque's future are encouraged to apply for an exclusive opportunity impact city government and their community.
+Teenagers who want to help shape Albuquerque's future are encouraged to apply for an exclusive opportunity to impact city government and their community.

 Applications will be accepted until all positions are filled.